Asian Brussel Sprouts

 The sauce is the best part of this recipe!
 You can prepare the sauce ahead or just 5 to 10 minutes before the vegetables are ready.

-In a non-stick saucepan, over medium-high heat, add soy sauce, fish sauce, rice vinegar, garlic, ginger, and chili flakes if used.
+In a non-stick saucepan, over medium-high heat, add light soy sauce, sesame oil, oyster sauce, mirin, garlic, ginger, water, cornstarch, honey, and chili flakes if used.

-Set aside until the roasted Brussel sprouts are ready.
+Set aside until the roasted Brussels sprouts are ready.

 Place the roasted Brussel Sprouts in a large serving dish and pour the warm sauce over the baked vegetables.